An EZ-structure for the mapping class group: A small boundary for

-There exists a constant $\rho=\rho(S)>\epsilon$, a so-called \emph{Bers constant}, such that any surface $X\in {\cal T}(S)$ admits a pants decomposition by simple closed curves of $X$-length at most $\rho$ \cite{Bu92}.
-If $X\in {\cal T}_\epsilon(S)$, then by possibly enlarging $\rho$, we may in fact assume that $X$ admits a \emph{marking} $\mu(X)$ consisting of simple closed curves of length at most $\rho$.
+If $S=\sqcup_i S_i$ then the Teichm\"uller space ${\cal T}(S)=\prod{\cal T}(S_i)$ of $S$ is the product of the Teichm\"uller spaces of the components of $S$, and we have ${\cal T}_\epsilon(S)=\prod {\cal T}_\epsilon(S_i)$.
+There exists a constant $\rho=\rho(S)>\epsilon_0$, a so-called \emph{Bers constant}, such that any marked hyperbolic surface $X\in {\cal T}(S)$ admits a pants decomposition by simple closed curves of $X$-length at most $\rho$ \cite{Bu92}.
+If $X\in {\cal T}_\epsilon(S)$, then by possibly enlarging $\rho$, we may in fact assume that $X$ admits a marking $\mu(X)$ consisting of simple closed curves of length at most $\rho$.
 We call such a marking \emph{short} for $X$.
-By the collar lemma \cite{Bu92}, the geometric intersection number between any two simple closed curves on $S$ of $X$-length at most $\rho$ is bounded from above by a universal constant.
-In particular, the diameter in ${\cal C\cal G}(S)$ of the set ${\cal V}(X)$ of simple closed curves from the marking $\mu(X)$ is bounded from above by a universal constant (see \cite{MM99} for more information).

-The marking curves from the marking $\mu(X)$ decompose $S$ into disks.
-Thus for every proper essential subsurface $S_0$ of $S$, there exists a simple closed curve $c\in {\cal V}(X)$ which has an essential intersection with $S_0$.
-Moreover, the diameter of the subsurface projections into ${\cal C\cal G}(S_0)$ of the set of all such curves is uniformly bounded.
-We denote the subsurface projection into $S_0$ of the set of simple closed curves on $S$ from the set ${\cal V}(X)$ by ${\rm pr}_{S_0}(X)$.
-We then view ${\rm pr}_{S_0}(X)$ as a non-empty subset of ${\cal C\cal G}(S_0)$ whose cardinality is uniformly bounded and whose diameter in the curve graph of $S_0$ is uniformly bounded as well.
+Namely, it is a consequence of the collar lemma \cite{Bu92} that for any surface $X\in {\cal T}_\epsilon(S_i)$ there exists a compact subset of $X$ whose diameter is bounded from above by a constant only depending on the topological type of $S_i$ and $\epsilon$ which contains every simple closed curve on $S_i$.
+From this fact it is easy to construct from a pants deomposition whose components have length smaller than a Bers constant an explicit short marking.